isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-boric-acid.markdown

 [roach-killing items](https://pestpolicy.com/best-roach-killer-for-apartments/)
 causes acute poisoning.

-Will boric acid affect wildlife including fish and birds?
-No, boric acid is largely non-toxic to most [wildlife](http://npic.orst.edu/envir/wildlife.html) including fish and birds - but it may prove slightly toxic to bees and some fresh-water fish.
+Will boric acid affect wildlife including fish and birds?Â No, boric acid is largely non-toxic to most [wildlife](http://npic.orst.edu/envir/wildlife.html) including fish and birds - but it may prove slightly toxic to bees and some fresh-water fish.
 ## Conclusion